 Mainstream cryptocurrencies like Bitcoin, Ethereum, and Cardano have solid fundamentals and roadmaps to support their growth in the crypto space.
 But at the same time, several other projects with somewhat unclear goals have also made a massive upsurge in the crypto world.
 This shows the unpredictable nature of the blockchain and cryptocurrency realm.

-Both Cardano vs Ethereum have several similar features, like smart contracts and the building of decentralized applications, but they both differ in design, general philosophies, and goals.
-This is why Ethereum vs Cardano is often debated upon by cryptocurrency experts.
+Both Cardano and Ethereum have several similar features, like smart contracts and the building of decentralized applications, but they both differ in design, general philosophies, and goals.
+This is why Ethereum vs Cardano is often debated by cryptocurrency experts.

 What is Ethereum?